ywario9/WebScraping_Challenge/README.md

-Scraping
+# Web Scraping Challenge

 The mission_to_mars.ipynb Jupyter notebook file contains all of the scraping code for this application.
 Specifically, I used BeautifulSoup, Pandas, and Requests/Splinter to scrape the following information about Mars from the following websites:

-NASA Mars News
+*NASA Mars News
 Scraped the latest news title and paragraph text.
-JPL Mars Space Images - Featured Image
+*JPL Mars Space Images - Featured Image
 Scraped the full size image url for the current featured Mars image.
-Mars Weather Twitter Account
+*Mars Weather Twitter Account
 Scraped the latest Mars weather tweet from the page.
-Mars Facts Website
+*Mars Facts Website
 Scraped the table containing facts about the planet.
 Then, used Pandas to convert the data to a HTML table string.
 USGS Astrogeology Website
 Scraped the name and image url for each of Mar's hemispheres and used a Python dictionary to store the data using the keys img_url and title.
 Then, appended the dictionary with the image url string and the hemisphere title to a list.
 This list contains one dictionary for each hemisphere.